BC Banner3.jpg

 WHAT IS SUZUKI BASS?

-Enjoy this slide show of the Japan Seattle Suzuki Institute 2023 Bass Program.
-Join the fun in summer 2024, Aug 5-9, for the student bass program and Unit 2 Teacher Training.
+Enjoy this slide show of the Japan Seattle Suzuki Institute 2024 Bass Program.
+Join the fun next August!

 Each day of practice brings you to closer to the enlightenment of having music as a lifelong artistic pursuit!